- Google Chrome is one of the first Chromium-based browsers, but it is not without its flaws.

 - Opera add-ons and Chrome Store extension support

 - Built-in ad blocker to load web pages faster and save data

 Explore the world wide web with one of the most stable and fast browser software in existence today.

 Vivaldi is another modern browser based on the open-source Chromium project.
 However, the browser looks nothing like Chrome and boasts its own unique UI.

-Similar to Opera, Vivaldi also comes with a built-in and a tracker blocker to speed page loading speed and offer better privacy.
+Similar to Opera, Vivaldi also comes with a built-in and tracker blocker to speed page loading speed and offer better privacy.
 You can also customize the browser with custom keyboard shortcuts.

-With a built-in Chrome Extension support you can install any and all the extensions from Chrome Store.
+With built-in Chrome Extension support you can install any and all the extensions from Chrome Store.
 Dig further into the themes tab and you can control everything from themes to color of your choice.

 Key features of Vivaldi:

 - Plenty of customization options

 - Support for Chrome Extension